-During the two-year course A level students will attend at least 40 practical sessions including two fieldwork activities, one of which being coastal fieldwork.
-The Biology department also organises a nature walk and a dissection week.
-During the dissection week Biology students themselves describe and explain the structure of organs such as the heart to other school students.
+A level students attend practical sessions including two fieldwork activities (one coastal fieldwork), a nature walk and a dissection week during which students explain the structure of organs such as the heart to other students.
 The Biology department also organises a brief work experience for its students at the beginning of summer.

 You can study Biology at:

-- Advance/Intermediate Biology cannot be taken with Intermediate Environmental Science.
+- Advanced/Intermediate Biology cannot be taken with Intermediate Environmental Science.

 - For SEC level students, practical sessions are available only for beginners.

 Students will be informed at the start of the course.

 - Site visits (for Advanced level and Ordinary level students)

 - University of Malta